CWilsonTSP/notes-f24/morals/13-virtue.md

                 2. Commitment is the essence of excellence and love
                     > You can't just 'keep your options open'
         4. Supposed to find mentors

-## Cardinal Virtues

-#### I. Prudence
-1. Nature of prudence
-    1. The virtue that perfects conscience or acts of conscience
-        1. Makes us excellent at applying word principles to concrete situations
-           1. Presupposes a knowledge of both
-                1. General principles
-                2. Concrete particulars
-    2. As an acquired virtue, prudence takes practice
-    3. Prudence, like all the cardinal virtues, lies between extremes
-        1. Involves a balance -- and balance is demanding
-            1. Don't use "prudence" as a synonym for comfort
-        2. Prudence makes one do the right thing, which often is not the most comfortable thing
-    4. Has to be the first of the cardinal virtues because it is intellectual -- it is, as a foundation, based on reason.
-        1. You cannot do the good without knowing what the good is in the first place

-> "In this world, you kill your kids and train your dog and blaspheme God at
-> every mild surprise."